2.0: Akshay Kumar Shares A Selfie & Turns Into A Scary Crow Immediately!

 The New 2.0 Filter

-Akshay Kumar Introduced the new 2.0 filter on his Instagram stories and impressed all his fans as he turned into a scary crow in the blink of an eye.
+Akshay Kumar introduced the new 2.0 filter on his Instagram stories and impressed all his fans as he turned into a scary crow in the blink of an eye.

 So Impressive!

 The new filter of 2.0 is so impressive, right?
-We're sure it'll receive thousands and thousands of downloads right from today and social media will soon be flooded with selfies like this.
+We're sure it'll have thousands and thousands of downloads right from today and the social media will soon be flooded with selfies like this.

 Akshay The Destroyer & Rajini The Protector